AskMeAboutBirds/qmk-oled-animation-compressor/README.md

 **Warning!**

 This will just give the C code for a looping animation.
 Code was made for an Elite C controller for QMK firmware and a 32x128 OLED.
+Currently vertical encoding only

 ### Purpose: